juliettegodyere/Cook4Me/docs/architecture.md

         - Booking meals or services.
         - Managing user accounts and preferences.
     - Uses EAS Build for production deployment.
+    - Integrates with push notifications to alert users of updates or booking reminders.

 ### 2. Backend (Spring Boot)
     - REST API built with Spring Boot.